CanoaOS/microserviceA/README.md

 # microserviceA
 # A <br />
-Send http request to with server address 'http://example.com/exmple/route' or local host.
+Send http request to with server address microservice is being hosted on. 'http://example.com/exmple/route' or local host.
 Request will include the user inputed date a json format {'month': 1, 'day':1, 'year': 2000}<br />
 ```
 Python Example:
     def get_sign():